 Combining low FODMAP & low Chemical elimination: part 1

 Low FODMAP diets are often the first diet to trial for the management of IBS (irritable bowel) but some people may not get the relief they hoped for from the diet and feel that other food intolerances may be lurking.
-If you have extra symptoms such as migraines, headaches, unexplained fatigue, chronic mouth ulcers, eczema or rashes that seem to be linked with food; hives, sinus or unresolved gut issues, then modifying your natural food chemical intake may be worth exploring.
+If you have extra symptoms such as migraines, headaches, unexplained fatigue, chronic mouth ulcers, eczema or rashes that seem to be linked with food or unresolved gut issues, then modifying your natural food chemical intake (salicylates, amines, glutamates) may be worth exploring.

 What do you do when you need to combine the low chemical as well as FODMAPs?

-It can be done with careful guidance to ensure your diet is nutritionally adequate although nutritional supplementation may be required.
-Compromises need to be made to ensure the diet is nutritionally adequate as a strict low FODMAP diet and a strict elimination diet do not mix.
+It can be done with careful guidance to ensure your diet is nutritionally adequate.
+Compromises often need to be made to ensure ta nutritionally balanced diet as a strict low FODMAP diet and a strict elimination diet do not mix.

 When combining the two diets, what is initially obvious is that both diets have some common ground.
 Let's explore this first.....